cmstead/jsLearnerForms/docs-source/forms-source/form2-doc/buildVector.md

         (title "Build Vector")
     )
 /bl-->
-Now we will refactor the `buildVector` function changing its shape.
+Now you will refactor the `buildVector` function changing its shape.

 ### Refactoring steps

-These are the steps we will use to change the shape of the `buildVector` function without changing its behavior.
+These are the steps you will use to change the shape of the `buildVector` function without changing its behavior.

 #### It has a refactoring in magnitude function to replace vector value with `vector.valueOf()`